LAMS: Available versions

-As of November 2022, the current stable version of LAMS is 4.7.
-Version 4.7 includes new accessibility improvements, new collaborative tools, better support for online and blended learning pedagogies.
+As of December 2023, the current stable version of LAMS is 4.8.
+Version 4.8 includes new students' UI with accessibility improvements based on WCAG 2.2, enhancements to collaborative tools, better support for online and blended learning pedagogies and Generative AI for creating educational content and learning designs.

 LAMS integrations with other LMS

-LAMS can be integrated with any learning management system (LMS) that implement IMS LTI as a consumer.
-However, IMS LTI 1.2 has some important limitations, therefore native integration with other LMSs.
-LAMS is both an IMS LTI 1.3/Advantage consumer and service provider, including Deep Linking and Membership extensions.
+LAMS can be integrated with any learning management system (LMS) that implement IMS LTI version 1.3.
+These include the Deep Linking and Membership extensions.

 The LAMS Tool Contract is an architecture to allow Tool Interoperability across LMSs.
 It allows tools (web applications) to become "pluggable" in any LMS.
 The LAMS Tool Contract is the underlying architecture of LAMS and currently tools from other platforms like Moodle and dotLRN can be used within LAMS.

 Conferences

 These international conferences are academic conferences where papers submitted are peer-reviewed by members of the conference committee.
 The main topics of this conferences are LAMS and Learning Design and are mainly in English (although there has been one in Spanish).
 The first LAMS Conference was in Sydney Australia in December, 2006.
 Usually there are two conferences a year, one in Australia and one in Europe or Asia.